zhaohangbo/Time-Series-DBs-Benchmarks/ES/README.md

    When ingesting data, make sure bulk requests are round-robined actress all your data nodes.
    Do not send all requests to s single node, since that single node will need to store all the bulks in memory while processing

-   By default round-robin strategy is used by the ES-PY for load balancing. https://elasticsearch-py.readthedocs.io/en/master/connection.html#elasticsearch.ConnectionPool
+   By default round-robin strategy is used by the ES-PY Api for load balancing. https://elasticsearch-py.readthedocs.io/en/master/connection.html#elasticsearch.ConnectionPool
 ```